Completeness of Flat Coalgebraic Fixpoint Logics: Introduction

-In our \emph{flat coalgebraic fixed point logics} one can express operators such as `the coalition $C$ of agents can maintain $p$ forever', `the present state is the root of a binary tree all whose leaves satisfy $p$', or `$p$ is commonly believed with reasonable certainty'.
-In particular, we cover the single-variable fragments of the graded $\mu$-calculus~\cite{KupfermanEA02} and the alternating-time $\mu$-calculus (AMC)~\cite{AlurEA02}, including alternating-time temporal logic (ATL).
-Flat coalgebraic fixed point logics are fragments of coalgebraic $\mu$-calculi, and as such known to be decidable in \EXP under reasonable assumptions~\cite{CirsteaEA09}.
-However, the decision procedure for the coalgebraic $\mu$-calculus is, like the one for the standard $\mu$-calculus~\cite{EmersonJutla99}, based on automata and as such has exponential average-case run time, while tableaux methods as suggested, e.g., by Emerson and Halpern for CTL~\cite{EmersonHalpern85} and by Kozen for the aconjunctive fragment of the $\mu$-calculus~\cite{Kozen83}, are expected to offer the possibility of feasible average-case behaviour.
+In our \emph{flat coalgebraic fixpoint logics} one thus can express statements such as `the coalition $C$ of agents can maintain $p$ forever', `the present state is the root of a binary tree all whose leaves satisfy $p$', or `$p$ is commonly believed with reasonable certainty'.
+In particular, we cover flat fragments of the graded $\mu$-calculus~\cite{KupfermanEA02} and the alternating-time $\mu$-calculus (AMC)~\cite{AlurEA02}; one such flat fragment is alternating-time temporal logic (ATL).

-Our main results on flat coalgebraic fixed point logics, parametric both w.r.t.\ the coalgebraic branching type and the choice of flat fragment, are \begin{itemize} \item completeness of the natural axiomatization that makes the fixed point definitions explicit, generalizing the well-known Kozen-Park axiomatization; and \item a construction of \emph{timed-out tableaux} similar in spirit to Kozen's tableaux for the aconjunctive $\mu$-calculus, \end{itemize} both under mild restrictions on the form of fixed point operators.
-The completeness result generalizes results of~\cite{SantocanaleVenema07full} to the level of coalgebraic logic, and relies on the notion of \emph{$\CO$-adjointness}~\cite{Santocanale08} to prove that fixed points \emph{in the Lindenbaum algebra} are \emph{constructive}, i.e.\ approximable in $\omega$ steps.
-The crucial ingredient here are the \emph{one-step cutfree complete} rule sets of~\cite{SchroderPattinson09a,PattinsonSchroder10}.
-These enable far-reaching generalizations of both the key \emph{rigidity lemma} and the $\CO$-adjointness theorem of~\cite{SantocanaleVenema07full}, the latter to the effect that \emph{all uniform-depth modal operators are $\CO$-adjoint}.
-The novel tableaux construction is instrumental in the completeness proof, and at the same time confirms the known \EXP upper bound, avoiding however the use of automata and thus raising hopes for efficient implementation.
+Our main result on flat coalgebraic fixpoint logics is completeness of the natural axiomatization that makes the fixpoint definitions explicit, generalizing the well-known Kozen-Park axiomatization.
+The axiomatization is parametric both w.r.t.\ the coalgebraic branching type and the choice of flat fragment, under mild restrictions on the form of fixpoint operators.
+This result generalizes results by Santocanale and Venema~\citeyear{SantocanaleVenema10} to the level of coalgebraic logic, and relies on the notion of \emph{$\CO$-adjointness}~\cite{Santocanale08} to prove that fixpoints in the Lindenbaum algebra are \emph{constructive}, i.e.\ approximable in $\omega$ steps.
+The crucial ingredient here are \emph{one-step cutfree complete} rule sets~\cite{SchroderPattinson09a,PattinsonSchroder10}.
+These enable generalizations of both the key \emph{rigidity lemma} and the $\CO$-adjointness theorem of~\cite{SantocanaleVenema10}, the latter to the effect that \emph{all uniform-depth modal operators are $\CO$-adjoint}.